photobooth-app/photobooth-app/README.md

 ## 😍 Features

 - 📹 camera live preview with shortest delay as possible, permanent video live view in background
-- ⚡️ optimized for speed, live stream hardware accelerated on rpi, cpu load < 20%
+- 🛫 optimized for speed, highly response UI
 - 🫶 several camera backends supported for high quality stills and livestream
 - 💡 WLED support signaling photo countdown and feedback to the user when the photo is actually taken
 - 🤝 Linux 🐧, Raspberry Pi 🍓 and Windows 🪟 platforms supported